janko/rodauth-rails/README.md

 ### Controller

-Your Rodauth app will by default use `RodauthController` for view rendering and CSRF protection.
+Your Rodauth app will by default use `RodauthController` for view rendering, CSRF protection, and running controller callbacks and rescue handlers around Rodauth actions.

 ```rb
 # app/controllers/rodauth_controller.rb